x13a/Wasted/README.md

      height="30%">

-You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a message with authentication code.
-On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe.
+You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a message with a secret code.
+On trigger, using
+[Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe.

 Also you can:
-* wipe a device when it was not unlocked for N time
+* fire when a device was not unlocked for N time
+* fire when a USB data connection is made while a device is locked
-* wipe a device using a duress password (companion app: [Duress](https://github.com/x13a/Duress))
+* fire when a duress password is entered (companion app: [Duress](https://github.com/x13a/Duress))
-* wipe a device on USB connection event (companion app: [USBKill](https://github.com/x13a/USBKill))

 The app works in `Work Profile` too.
 Use [Shelter](https://github.com/PeterCxy/Shelter) to install risky apps and `Wasted` in it.
 Then you can wipe this profile data with one click without wiping